 ADVANCE infectious diseases pharmacy through collaboration, research and education and LEAD antimicrobial stewardship to OPTIMIZE the care of patients with infections in every practice setting

 SIDP advocates a One Health approach to antimicrobial stewardship initiatives.
 A One Health approach recognizes the interconnection between people, animals, plants, and the environment.
-This approach encompasses many issues such as anticipating, preventing, and controlling diseases that spread between humans and animals, preventing and addressing antimicrobial resistance, and improving food safety.
+This approach encompasses many issues such as anticipating, preventing, detecting, and controlling diseases that spread between humans and animals, preventing and addressing antimicrobial resistance, and improving food and water safety.

 What is One Health?